This following sections describe alternative architectures for a WebLogic Server cluster:

 The sections that follow describe several common ways of defining your DMZ to create varying levels of application security.

-The basic firewall configuration uses a single firewall between untrusted clients and the Web server layer, and it can be used with either theor cluster architectures.
+The basic firewall configuration uses a single firewall between untrusted clients and the Web server layer, and it can be used with either the Recommended Basic Architecture or Recommended Multi-Tier Architecture cluster architectures.

-In the above configuration, the single firewall can use any combination of policies (application-level restrictions, NAT, IP masquerading) to filter access to three HTTP servers.
+In the configuration shown in Figure 9-6, above, the single firewall can use any combination of policies (application-level restrictions, NAT, IP masquerading) to filter access to three HTTP servers.
 The most important role for the firewall is to deny direct access to any other servers in the system.
 In other words, the servlet layer, the object layer, and the database itself must not be accessible from untrusted clients.

 If you place a firewall between the proxy layer and the cluster, follow these configuration guidelines: